pgavriel/ros_qt_gui/README.md

 **To Create a new ROS GUI package:**
 1. Design your desired GUI using QT Creator, then build the project which will generate a .ui file for you.
-  *NOTE:* If you replace the contents of blank_slates .ui with your ui. file now, it should build and run just fine,
+  *NOTE:* If you replace the contents of blank_slates .ui with your .ui file now, it should build and run just fine,
           but if you intend to add your GUI package to the repository it's best to copy the blank_slate package first in order to make a new package.
 1. Make a copy of the blank_slate package and make the following changes (using the name of your new package):